-Welcome to the AAVSO Bookstore.
+Welcome to the AAVSO's list of recommended books on variable stars and other allied subjects.
 Here you'll find the titles, authors and reviews of books on variable stars and related topics.
 We hope the reviews will help you make informed decisions on purchasing books appropriate to your interest and level of understanding, whether you're a beginning observer or a seasoned AAVSO veteran.

 We've included books specifically devoted to variable stars, as well as books on related topics such as stellar structure and evolution, stellar spectra, history of astronomy and general interest volumes.
 We even have some science fiction titles of books that have variable stars as part of the plot!